+49 (0) 7022 2796-682

 ASSEMBLY CLEANLINESS IN ACCORDANCE WITH VDA 19.2

-In your production there is a source of contamination, but you do not know where it is?
+In your production there is a source of contamination but you do not know where it is?

 Or you want to ensure thorough assembly cleanliness?
 There are unfortunately many possibilities for ambient contamination.
 The direct causes include sources in the production environment such as building services or internal logistics.
-Indirect sources include load carrier management, external logistics as well as the assembly technology or methodology applied.
+Indirect sources include load carrier management, external logistics, as well as the assembly technology or methodology applied.

 Whether internal transport routes, windows, open entrances or particle precipitation due to abrasion: with our particle traps we check your entire production line, highly sensitive cleanrooms and sterile rooms.
 We then examine the particle traps in our accredited laboratory and count and measure the particles.
 In this way we can acquire and analyse the various factors in the environment almost entirely.